-When I create content for my blog I want people to both enjoy the content, but also share it.
-I also want people to use my content to create more content, as long as it can continue to be shared and used as I intended.
-By using a Creative Commons License for my blog I make it easier for people to use my content while still respecting my copyright.
-In other words, I am not giving up my copyright, I am revising it.
+When I create content for my blog, I want people to both enjoy the content, but also share it.
+I also want people to use my content to create more content as long as it can continue to be shared and used as I intended.
+Using a Creative Commons License for my blog makes it easier for people to use my content while still respecting my copyright.
+In other words, I am not giving up my copyright – I am revising it.
 You can check out the video to learn more about Creative Commons.

 How Creative Commons works on TP’s Blog